 In order to guarantee product quality and quantity, plastic recyclers seek plastic waste bales with specific criteria.
 These often need to be sourced from various countries, which can be challenging due to the different collection schemes and sales methods for plastic waste.

-For more information on chemical recycling, waste and recycling in general, visit the Knowledge Centre to access reports, research, videos, infographics, articles and images covering 50 different topics.
+For more information on chemical recycling, recyclable resources and reprocessing visit the Knowledge Centre to access reports, research, videos, infographics, articles and images covering 50+ different topics.